-Response Payload Object REQUIRED Description Unique Identifier, see 3.1 Yes The Unique Identifier of the object.
-Usage Limits Byte Count, see 3.16 No Returned by the Server if the Usage Limits value specified in the Request Payload is larger than the value that the server policy allows.
-SHALL NOT be present if Usage Limits Object Count is present.
-Usage Limits Object Count, see 3.16 No Returned by the Server if the Usage Limits value specified in the Request Payload is larger than the value that the server policy allows.
-SHALL NOT be present if Usage Limits Byte Count is present.
+145.6 120.
+61.600.
+1.644.661.
+1 47.644 Response Payload Object REQUIRED Description Unique Identifier, see Error!
+Reference source not found, Yes The Unique Identifier of the object.
+Deleted: 3.1 Usage Limits Byte Count, see 3.16, No Returned by the Server if the Usage Limits value specified in the Request Payload is larger than the value that the server policy allows.
+SHALL NOT be present if the Usage Limits Object Count is present.
+Deleted: 3.16 Usage Limits Object Count, see 3.16, No Returned by the Server if the Usage Limits value specified in the Request Payload is larger than the value that the server policy allows.
+SHALL NOT Deleted: 3.16 kmip-spec-1.0-cd-07 Copyright © OASIS® 2010.
+All Rights Reserved.
+04 February 2010 Page 71 of 153 be present if the Usage Limits Byte Count is present.
 Cryptographic Usage Mask, see 3.14 No Returned by the Server if the Cryptographic Usage Mask specified in the Request Payload is rejected by the server for policy violation.
-Lease Time, see 3.15 No Returned by the Server if the Lease Time value in the Request Payload is larger than a valid Lease Time that the server MAY grant.
+Deleted: 3.14 Lease Time, see 3.15 No Returned by the Server if the Lease Time value in the Request Payload is larger than a valid Lease Time that the server MAY grant.
+Deleted: 3.15